MaxS713/guess-the-number-MaxS713/README.md

 # Guess The number

-Project made in February 2022, during the software develpoment bootcamp of Uprgight Education - Burlington Code Academy.
+Project made in February 2022, during the software development bootcamp of Upright Education - Burlington Code Academy.

 # How to play